eclipse-ee4j/tyrus/README.md

 applications that require sending a huge volume of relatively small messages like online games or market ticker broadcasting.

+## Current 2.2.x branch
+This is Jakarta EE 11 / Jakarta WebSocket 2.2.0 compatible branch of Tyrus

 ## Building Eclipse Tyrus

 Building Tyrus can be done using `mvn clean install`, but sometimes (such as for building 2.x from a tag)